jmalins/BattleBot-Control/README.md

 ```
 This command will upload any file (relative to the root of the `data/` directory) to the robot file system.

 When complete, reset the robot.
 The robot should now connect to the WiFi network specified in the file.
-To return to access point mode, simply delete the configuration file and reload the file system, or use the abreviated command (as above):
+To return to access point mode, simply delete the configuration file and reload the file system, or use the abbreviated command (as above):
 ```
 $ ./delete.sh wifi.config
 ```